dstore-dbap/LumberMill/src/gambolputty/inputs/README.md

         interface: localhost             # <default: 'localhost'; type: string; is: optional>
         port: 5151                       # <default: 5151; type: integer; is: optional>
       receivers:
-        - NextModule
+        - NextModuleName

 #####StdInHandler

-Reads data from stdin and sends it to its output queue.
+Reads data from stdin and sends it to its output queues.

     Configuration example: